BLOG

 It focuses on the security of a system's access control configuration and its power to limit liberties at the object property level.

-The immediate impact of these exposures is attackers have unauthorized access to sensitive data.
+The immediate impact of these exposures is that attackers have unauthorized access to sensitive data.
 It is a common issue because the server component depends more on external parameters.

-The unrestricted resource consumption is a continually overlooked API vulnerability.
+Unrestricted resource consumption is a continually overlooked API vulnerability.
 API requests consume CPU, memory, network, and storage resources.
 This attack can be carried out by transmitting multiple requests to the target system.

 This OWASP vulnerability ensues when an application fails to specify the consumption of resources, such as CPU cycles, memory, or network bandwidth.